Changes in Individual School Budgets in FY19

-After-School Programs (ASP), once funded in whole or in part by Temporary Assistance for Needy Families (TANF) grants, will be funded entirely by local funds in SY 2018-19.
+After-School Programs (ASP), once funded in whole or in part by Temporary Assistance for Needy Families (TANF) grants, are now funded entirely by local funds.
 All students may participate in schools with ASP and parents pay a co-payment to attend that is calculated based on a sliding scale.

 - ECR Funds

-DCPS's FY18 Budget Guide [pdf] provides a detailed review of the current budget process.
-The FY2019 Guide has not yet been posted.
+DCPS's FY20 Budget Guide [pdf] provides a detailed review of the current budget process.

 DCFPI publishes a School Finance Primer to help residents, parents and elected officials understand how DC schools are funded.